SELECTION OF MOLECULARLY IMPRINTED POLYMERS

 The development of MIPs and their applications is at the frontiers of materials research and development (R&D).
 This post provides a perspective on the great diversity of commercially available MIPs as well as services for the custom design of MIPs when suitable off-the-shelf products are unavailable.
 Helping our clients make the best choices for their applications from among the vast number of such available products and services falls under the scope of our material selection, design, and development services.

 Many companies manufacture and sell MIPs.
-The products offered by seven of these commercial suppliers will be discussed below.
+The products offered by five of these commercial suppliers will be discussed below.
 Each image in this post is reproduced from the website of the manufacturer named in the heading of the section where it is included.

 It will become obvious from the discussions of the offerings of different manufacturers that most of them offer not merely product lines of MIPs but also services to design and produce custom-made MIPs for their customers.
 In fact, as of the date this post was created, some of them don’t offer any off-the-shelf products, and they are only working with their customers on a collaborative basis to develop MIPs that will solve customer needs.
 This situation is not surprising.
 There are countless different separation and extraction needs.
 Hence it is not unusual for a customer to need a custom-made product for the separation or extraction of a molecule for which no MIPs have been developed yet by any manufacturer.